Legal value

 Jump to navigation Jump to search

-For, if I send my lawyer a 90-page indenture and it comes back unmarked bar the words “all fine” scrawled across the front page, yet still accompanied by a hefty note of costs, do I feel I am getting value for money?
+But this is little moment to a busy client: if she sends her top gun lawyers a 90-page indenture and it comes back unmarked — bar “all fine” scrawled across the front page — yet accompanied by a note of costs, do she feel she is getting value for money?

 On non-barking dogs and night-times

-This is so even though I might be: a dog that barketh not in the night-time brings no comfort, even when there is nothing to bark at.
+This is so even though she might be: a dog that barketh not in the night-time bringeth no comfort, even when there is nothing to bark at.
+On the other hand, no-one wants a yappy mutt who explodes every time a branch so much as scratches against the window.
+Quelle dilemma: how to demonstrate a positive contribution to the cause without actively destroying value?

 Measuring legal value